Where diverse populations gather: Transit accessibility and the spatial structure of social mixing

-On birth-background social mixing, we see strong spatial spillover effects of visitor diversity and a systematic difference between Swedish and US cities in both baseline model fit and the nature of spatial dependence.
-The spatial lag models with W1, which connects each POI to its nearest neighbors (with distance decay), consistently outperform OLS, with $\rho$ positive and significant in nearly every city–dimension combination.
-The coefficient $\rho$ under W1 ranges from approximately 0.5 (Washington DC) to 0.9 (Malmö), meaning that when nearby POIs attract diverse visitors, a given POI tends to do the same.
-However, W2, which connects POIs that share the same nearest transit stop, yields $\rho$ values that are either non-significant or negligibly small across all Swedish cities.
-In other words, knowing that two venues sit near the same bus or train stop does not help predict whether they share similar levels of visitor diversity, once general geographic proximity is accounted for.
-This suggests that in Swedish cities, the spatial pattern of social mixing reflects broader neighborhood characteristics rather than a transit-station-specific spillover mechanism.
+On birth-background social mixing, we see strong spatial spillover effects of visitor diversity and a systematic difference between the studied Swedish and US cities in both baseline model fit and the nature of spatial dependence.
+The spatial lag models with W1, which connects each POI to its nearest neighbors (with distance decay), consistently outperform OLS, with $\rho$ positive and significant in all cities.
+The coefficient $\rho$ under W1 ranges from approximately .50 in Washington DC to .97 in Uppsala, meaning that when nearby POIs attract diverse visitors, a given POI tends to do the same.
+However, W2, which connects POIs that share the same nearest transit stop, yields $\rho$ values that are either non-significant or negligibly small in the Swedish cities where W2 could be estimated.
+In Stockholm, W2 is small and negative ($\rho=-.027$), while in Uppsala it is effectively zero and non-significant ($\rho=-.005$).
+In other words, knowing that two venues sit near the same bus or train stop does not help predict whether they share similar levels of visitor diversity in the Swedish cases studied.
+This suggests that in the studied Swedish cities, the spatial pattern of social mixing reflects broader neighborhood characteristics rather than a transit-station-specific spillover mechanism.